Let's talk

 Good to know: Companies in scope must have their sustainability data audited by an independent third party, a first in EU regulation.

 The directive targets large companies and significant public-interest entities.
 Who is concerned is set by the Accounting Directive 2013/34/EU thresholds (balance sheet, net turnover, average headcount).
-The 2026 Omnibus I adjustment narrowed scope to around 1,000 European companies, while keeping strict obligations for large groups and listed companies.
+The 2026 Omnibus I adjustment refocused scope on companies with more than 1,000 employees and €450M net turnover, while keeping strict obligations for large groups and listed companies.
 SMEs are increasingly solicited by their CSRD-bound customers.

 The complete action plan to succeed in your CSR assessments